iNavFlight/inav-configurator/README.md

 #### Notes

-On some Linux distros, you may be missing `libatomic`, an `NW.JS` (especially `libnode.so`) dependency.
+On some Linux distros, you may be missing `libatomic`or `NW.JS` (especially `libnode.so`) dependency.
 If so, please install `libatomic` using your distro's package manager, e.g:

 * Arch Linux: `sudo pacman -S --needed libatomic_ops`
 * Debian / Ubuntu: `sudo apt install libatomic1`